-Migrating out of Poverty is a seven-year research programme consortium (RPC) funded by the UK’s Department for International Development.
-It focuses on the relationship between internal and regional migration and poverty and is located in six regions across Asia, Africa and Europe.
-The RPC is co-ordinated by the University of Sussex.
+Migrating out of Poverty Research Programme Consortium focuses on the relationship between internal and regional migration and poverty in Africa and Asia.
+It is funded by the UK’s Department for International Development and coordinated out of the University of Sussex.

 Our main goal